lexibank/tlopo/out/vol1/chapter8.md

 The fourth term, _&ast;ku(p,pʷ)ena_, is the most widespread term of the four, and arguably the best bet for a POc generic term for fishing nets.
 Our files list more than forty cognates from all major subgroups.
 In Tuvalu ([Koch n.d.](../references.md#source-Kochnd): 30) the _kupeŋa_ is "a primitive kind of net … large and heavy and knotted from rolled coconut fibre twine … affixed to two poles tied together at one end forming a n acute angle; large cowrie shells are fixed under the edge of the third side".
 Two men hold the poles, and the net is tilted so the fish can swim into it.
 In parts of Polynesia, the term is used as a generic.
-On Niuatoputapu (Tonga), _kupeŋa_ is the term used for all netting techniques, as opposed to _tau_ (angling) or _uku_ (diving) ([Dye 1983](../references.md#source-Dye1983) :252-254).
+On Niuatoputapu (Tonga), _kupeŋa_ is the term used for all netting techniques, as opposed to _tau_ (angling) or _uku_ (diving) ([Dye 1983](../references.md#source-Dye1983): 252-254).
 Dye lists _kupeŋa fakamamaha_ 'netting with the ebbing tide ' ; _kupeŋa ʔava_ 'netting for _ʔava_ (milkfish)'; _kupeŋa hokohoka_, in which a handled net is used in rough surf; _kupeŋa sili pulou_, where the common throw net, about three metres across, is used to catch bait fish; and so on.
 In Rennell, the term evidently subsumes all kinds of nets.
 Although [Elbert](../references.md#source-Elbert1975) ([1975](../references.md#source-Elbert1975)) defines _kupeŋa_ as 'fine-meshed fishing net', he includes _kupeŋa tape peka_ 'flying fox snaring net', as well as six kinds of fishing nets labelled with compound terms beginning with _kupeŋa_.
 The same general term _kupeŋa_ 'net, traditionally of hibiscus fibre' is found in Tikopia, with particular types named as compounds (_kupeŋa tā save_ 'pole net for flying fish', _kupeŋa fukifuki_ 'pole net for reef work') and _mata kupeŋa_ referring to net mesh.

-Figure 27a: POc &ast;ku(p,pʷ)ena 'fishing net' - generic term. (from [Nevermann 1933](../references.md#source-Nevermann1933):89)
+Figure 27a: POc _&ast;ku(p,pʷ)ena_ 'fishing net' - generic term. (from [Nevermann 1933](../references.md#source-Nevermann1933):89)

 <a id="p-214"></a>

-Figure 27b: Possibly POc &ast;pukot 'a seine net ', with wooden floats (POc &ast;utoŋ) and stone sinkers (POc &ast;patu) (from [Nevermann 1933](../references.md#source-Nevermann1933):89)
+Figure 27b: Possibly POc _&ast;pukot_ 'a seine net', with wooden floats (POc _&ast;utoŋ_) and stone sinkers (POc _&ast;patu_) (from [Nevermann 1933](../references.md#source-Nevermann1933):89)

-Figure 27c: Another kind of &ast;ku(p,pʷ)ena .
+Figure 27c: Another kind of _&ast;ku(p,pʷ)ena_.
 We lack a specific reconstruction for a handnet. (from [Nevermann 1933](../references.md#source-Nevermann1933):89)

 The techniques that involve large nets usually require use of floats and sinkers.
 We have a reconstruction for net float: